Jess Ekstrom On The One Small Thing That Can Help You Be More Optimistic

-Optimism may seem like an increasingly rare concept in today's world, but that doesn't mean we shouldn't strive for it.
-In her debut book, Chasing the Bright Side, author, speaker, and entrepreneur Jess Ekstrom hopes to help people rediscover the power of positivity and apply it to all aspects of life.
+Optimism may seem like an increasingly rare and incredibly difficult concept in today's world, but that doesn't mean it's impossible — or that we shouldn't strive for it.
+In her book, Chasing the Bright Side, author, speaker, and entrepreneur Jess Ekstrom hopes to help people rediscover the power of positivity and apply it to all aspects of life, even it today's difficult times.

 Ekstrom credits optimism as a key factor in her own career path.
 As a young girl, she sent 100 writing submissions for a book (and finally got one accepted) and in college, she started her own company, Headbands of Hope, which donates one headband to a child with cancer for every item sold.
 Below, Ekstrom shares advice on how to believe in something better, how she once paid someone in Chipotle burritos, and why it's okay to fear failure.